tzaddik/web-hosting-guide/2-Web_Host_Comparison.md

 ## <a name="conclusion"></a> Conclusion [^](#top)
 As I said at the start, I have used all three of these companies and in comparison to large international web hosting providers such as **GoDaddy** and **HostGator**, they are all very good value.
 I would recommend any of them to someone building a website.

 There is a clear winner though, as the ratings indicate.
-I will do a summery for each company below.
+I will do a summary for each company below.

 ### Panthur
 **Final Rating: 80**